Last revised August 2012.

 As part of the ETD submission, students may upload supplemental electronic files as part of their thesis or dissertation.
 These files are considered appendix items, and an appendix page must be included as part of the thesis and should be numbered accordingly.
 This page should include an appendix title, such as “Appendix A: Interview Transcriptions,” and a brief description of the material along with the name of the file in which the material is contained.
 See the sample thesis pages for an appendix page example.

-Curriculum Vitae or Author’s Biography
+(Not Accepted) Curriculum Vitae or Author’s Biography

 Do not include a curriculum vitae or author's biography in your thesis; the Graduate College no longer accepts these sections.